SjoerdV/SjoerdV.github.io/_posts/2020-08-24-post-fancy-a-game-of-chess.md

 ---
-title: "Fancy a game of chess?"
+categories:
+- blog
-date: 2020-08-24T08:00:00+02:00
+date: 2020-08-24 08:00:00+02:00
-last_modified_at: 2020-08-24T08:00:00+02:00
 header:
-  # image: /assets/images/header-banner.png
   og_image: /assets/images/chess-player-thinks-about-move-in-chess-vector-25152554.jpg
-categories:
-  - blog
+last_modified_at: 2020-08-24 08:00:00+02:00
 tags:
+- ChessPlaying
+- OldFashionedGame
+- Chess
+- ChessBoard
+- Games
+- PicnicBench
+- ChessPieces
+- Drink
+- Game
+- Beer
+- Board
+- NiceGame
+- ChessPlayer
+- Enjoyment
+- Opponent
 - SoftwareArchitecture
 - SoftwareQuality
 - Marketing
 - Licensing
 - Awareness
 - PowerPlatform
 - PowerApps
 - PowerAutomate
-  - AzureIPaas
+- AzureIpaas
 - Portability
 - Maintainability
 - Reusability
 - Manageability
 - Securability
-  - Chess
+title: Fancy a game of chess?
 ---

 A couple of weeks ago I really had the urge of playing an old fashioned game of chess.
 You know, with an actual board, playing someone in real life, maybe have a chat or a drink while playing...
 I am 'corny' that way.

 So I went to my favorite city park to see if any games were being played.